 Although the French Quarter is less than a square mile in size, this relatively small space is more than big enough for two iconic Praline shops – Aunt Sally’s Pralines and Leah’s Pralines.
 Not to be confused with Praline shops in France, these two Praline purveyors craft a style of Praline that’s different from those we’ve eaten in both Belgium and France.

 Buy New Orleans-style Pralines on Amazon if you want to try them at home.

 As Elna Stokes, the current owner of Leah’s Pralines and the original owner’s niece, showed us, the physically demanding process to create traditional New Orleans Praline involves smothering local pecans with a mixture of butter and sugar.
 Less traditional Pralines feature ingredients like chocolate, caramel, marshmallows and even rum.

 Don’t confuse New Orleans’ Snoballs with typical snow cones sold in other cities.
 The NOLA version features shaved iced instead of crushed ice.
 We find the icy dessert somewhat similar to Water Ice and Italian Ice in east coast cities like New York and Philadelphia.

 Snoballs have been a thing in New Orleans since 1934 when the Hansen clan started shaving ice and topping each cup with homemade syrup.
 Now operated by the family’s third generation, this Snoball shop is a James Beard prize-winning local institution.

 However, Hansens’ Sno-Bliz isn’t the only Snoball stand in New Orleans.
 Each New Orleans Snoball shop typically offers a range of flavors like classic strawberry and orange as well as more modern flavors like honey lavender and satsuma.
 Additional ingredients like ice cream and coconut milk are also typical.

-Warning – Queues at these shops are inevitable on hot summer days.
+Warning – Queues at Snowball shops are inevitable on hot summer days.

 29. King Cake (Seasonal)